ideal-lab5/idn-sdk/contracts/idn-example-consumer-contract/README.md

 # Example Consumer Contract

 This contract demonstrates how to use the IDN Client Contract Library to interact with the Ideal Network's randomness subscription service.
-It serves as a reference implementation that can be used as a starting point for developing your own contracts that consume randomness from the IDN Network.
+It serves as a reference implementation that can be used as a starting point for developing your own contracts that consume randomness from the IDN.

 ## Features

 - Creates and manages randomness subscriptions via XCM
-- Receives and processes randomness from the IDN Network using the Pulse trait
+- Receives and processes randomness from the IDN using the Pulse trait
 - Stores both raw randomness and complete pulse objects (with round numbers and signatures)
 - Maintains randomness history for application use
 - Includes comprehensive tests for all functionality